Attendance and punctuality

 We celebrate and reward good attendance and punctuality.
 We have challenges throughout the school year and children can win prizes for achieving excellent attendance and punctuality results.

-TOP TIPS FOR ACHIEVEING GOOD ATTENDANCE AND PUNCTUALITY:
+TOP TIPS FOR ACHIEVING GOOD ATTENDANCE AND PUNCTUALITY:

 Tired children are hard to wake up and find it difficult to learn.
 Going to bed at a reasonable time makes things easier for them and you.